 The blanket on the crib was attached to a little Zebra toy, and I absolutely adore it.
 I know Wilder will love it when he’s a bit older.

 The changing table was a last minute buy.
 I had originally intended to just use a changing pad on top of the dresser, but it wound up being a bit too low.
+I wanted something like these dresser changing tables.
 I then thought I’d use Chester’s old changing table, but it was a dark mahogany color, and I just didn’t have the energy to paint it up.
 So I wound up finding this awesome changing table for a great price!
 I added in some black and white canvas drawers onto the shelves to keep it looking neat, and the changing pad fit perfectly on top.
 Note: it came with its own changing pad, but I liked mine better.

 The little laundry basket fits between the crib and the changing table perfectly, and it’s foldable, so you can store it elsewhere if you like.